petpetpeter/ARrosCore/README.md

 This a set of ARCore ROS samples that provides assets using ROS#  for the comunication between ROS and Mobile node.

+The version of this example are
+- Unity 2019
+- ROS Noetic on Unbuntu 20.04

 ## Setting Up
 ### Install arcore sdk for unity
 1. follow quick start guide